Technology to Do List for Retiring Employees

 7. Update Local Foods contact person

-If the person leaving is the Local Foods contact person for a county, please refer to Roles and Responsibilities Local Food Coordinators.
+If the person leaving is the Local Foods contact person for a county, please refer to Local Food Resources.

 To see who is the contact person for your county, go to the Local Foods page for your county website (e.g. http://COUNTYNAME.ces.ncsu.edu/categories/agriculture-food/local-foods/)